 I set ISO at the start roughly based on the weather.
 For a bright sunny 100 is fine, 200 or 400 for cloudy weather, maybe 800 or 1600 if its very early or late, or if there’s a lot of fog.
 I’ll adjust later if I need to to get the right exposure.

-I set initial aperture depending on what I want to do (more or less depth of field), and a roughly correct shutter time by simply pointing the camera down the road and adjusting more or less correctly.
+I set initial aperture depending on what I want to do.
+This is more or less a consideration of depth of field.
+A roughly correct shutter time id determined by simply pointing the camera down the road and adjusting more or less correctly.
 It just has to be in the right ball park to begin with.

 I also check that the lens is clean.